Technological Studies Field Experience Handbook

 SECTION E: PRACTICE TEACHING ASSESSMENT AND EVALUATION

-• Teacher Candidates should not be assessed based on the same standards applied to experienced teachers.
+• Teacher Candidates are not judged by the same standards as an experienced teacher;

-• Assessment reports should reflect the continual written and oral feedback imparted throughout the placement.
+• Assessment reports reflect the written and oral feedback you have given Teacher Candidates;

-• Become familiar with established procedures and criteria used for assessment of practice teaching.
+• Become familiar with the established procedures for practicum assessment and evaluation;

-• Receive all reports/assessments, particularly the final Summative Assessment, in a courteous and professional manner.
+• Receive all feedback, particularly the final Summative Assessment, in a respectful and professional manner.

 FORMATIVE ASSESSMENT

-Regular feedback during practice teaching is essential for facilitating Teacher Candidates' professional growth.
-There are two kinds of formative assessment, which are informal and formal.
+Regular feedback during practice teaching is essential for facilitating Teacher Candidates’ professional growth.
+Formative assessment is both informal and formal.

 Informal